These daily habits could be causing your back pain

 While your daily habits may not be a pain in the neck, they could be the cause of the pain in your back.

-“When you are younger, you may not notice that some of the things you’re doing are actually setting the stage for future issues,” says Dr. Gregory Nystrom, a chiropractor at Aurora BayCare Health Center in Green Bay, Wis.
+“When you are younger, you may not notice some of the things you’re doing are actually setting the stage for future issues,” says Dr. Gregory Nystrom, a chiropractor at Aurora BayCare Health Center in Green Bay, Wis.
 “But as we age, the disks between vertebrae in the spine can deteriorate, and suddenly those daily habits are causing a prominent pain that we never noticed before.”

 Dr. Nystrom discusses some of those habits that may be the root of your back pain: